translate5/translate5/docs/skinning translate5.md

 ### CSS, image and other public files

-The used CSS file by the default layout is defined in the following application.ini config:
+The used CSS file by the default layout is defined in the following DB config (category layout):

 	runtimeOptions.server.pathToCSS = '/css/translate5.css?v=2'
-	runtimeOptions.server.pathToCSSDir = '/css'

 The first config “pathToCSS” defines the CSS file included by the default layout, and can therefore be customized.
 Another way to add more or customize the included CSS files is to provide a customized layout.

-The second config “pathToCSSDir” is obsolete.

-Other public files like images and so on, can actually be copied by the deploy script to the place where they should be accessible.
+All public files like images and so on, must be placed in client-specific/public either managed manually by the client, or by MittagQI by the build and deploy process:

-With the unified skinning mechanism all files can then be addressed like the above Editor CSS files in:

-	public/client-specific/YourStructure/
+	APPLIACTION_ROOT/client-specific/public/YourStructure/

 ### Layout

-The layout can be changed in the application.ini by setting:
+The place of the layout file is defined in the application.ini and can can overwritten by adding the following setting in the installation.ini:

-	resources.layout.layoutPath = APPLICATION_PATH "/layouts/scripts"
+	resources.layout.layoutPath = APPLICATION_PATH "/client-specific/layouts/"
-	resources.layout.layout = "layout"

-After the config refactoring for the install-and-update-kit this setting will come from DB config.

-For customizing we have to provide a layout.phtml on a own location, and configure it above.
+For customizing a own layout.phtml has to been provided on the above location.

 By customizing the layout, own CSS can be supplied.
 For using the default layout see the above section about CSS and other public files.

-With the unified skinning mechanism the layout can be customized by using the following config:  all files can then be addressed like the above Editor CSS files in:

-	resources.layout.layoutPath = APPLICATION_PATH "/client-specific/layouts"
-	resources.layout.layout = "layout"
+### Own Menu

+A own main menu can be provided by providing a own, edited layout.phtml as described above.

 ### View Scripts

-View Scripts can currently not be changed / overwritten.
-A patch in the ViewSetup is therefore needed.
+Own View Scripts can be provided in

-With the unified skinning mechanism the view script files can the be overwritten by rebuilding the default module view script folder in:

-	public/client-specific/views/
+	APPLICATION_ROOT/client-specific/views/scripts

+You can either overwrite existing view files, by placing identically named files in the above defined directory, or you can add completly new view scripts which is described later.

+### Own Pages / Own Viewscripts / Disable default Viewscripts
+If you want to provide your own pages in your skin, this is also possible in a simple manner.
+Each page is provided by one view script.
+So you can simply add own view scripts.
+They are callable as all other view scripts:

+    /VIEWSCRIPTNAME/

+For security reasons and to provide the posibility to deactivate default views, all valid views has to be listed in the following DB config, category system:

+    runtimeOptions.content.viewTemplatesAllowed = ["index", "usage", "test", "source", "newsletter"]

 ## Other currently used client specific files

 ### Arial.ttf